roc-streaming/roc-toolkit/CONTRIBUTING.md

 * **Dependencies**

     We don't use STL and boost.
 Avoid introducing unnecessary external dependencies.
-But when it's necessay or obviously useful, try to make it optional.
+But when it's necessary or obviously useful, try to make it optional.
 Prefer using cross-platform libraries.

 * **Targets**